robbiesri/HugoBlog/content/post/add-utterances-to-hugo.md

-Because I decided to host the backing Hugo store in a [GitHub repo][backing-hugo], I ran into a little snag: modifying the theme contents!
+Because I decided to host the backing Hugo store in a [GitHub repo][backing-hugo], I ran into a little snag: modifying the theme contents.
 In order to keep everything in sync remotely, I'd have to fork the theme.

 This wasn't a huge deal, but then I got to modify other parts of the theme,